sgmurphy/wordpress-plugins/chaty/readme.txt

 * Microsoft Teams - Microsoft Teams is a chat communication platform.

-* Link to an external channel/contact page
+* Link to an external channel/contact page.

-* Launch a Poptin popup - add a ‘direct link’ to your popup from your Poptin.com account, and launch a popup.
+* Poptin popup - launch a popup from your Poptin.com account.

 Chaty works great with Elementor, Divi, Visual Composer, WPBakery, Beaver, SiteOrigin, Gutenberg, Oxygen, Zion, WooCommerce and more.
 Chaty common typos: Chatty & Chati.